+ Larger Font

 Where?

-churchTo meet these goals, we worship together each Sunday morning from 10:00 to 11:30 in a church building at 5880 Oak Street (43rd and Oak).
-We rent it just for Sunday mornings.
+churchTo meet these goals, we worship together each Sunday afternoon from 1:30 to 2:30 at Trinity Baptist Church at 1460 West 49th Avenue (49th and Granville).
 It is on major bus routes and is wheelchair accessible.
 While 75 percent of our congregation has an obvious disability, we have many others who have joined us and for whom we have become their church.

 What Do We Do?